thesephist/inker/README.md

-# inker
+# Inker

-Web API to run Ink code
+Web API to execute and experiment with the [Ink programming language](https://github.com/thesephist/ink).